edenlabllc/rmk/docs/configuration/project-management/requirement-for-project-repository.md

 1. The name of the project repository should consist of the following parts: `<project_name>`.`<custom_suffix>`.
    For example: `kodjin.bootstrap.infra` or `kodjin.infra`.
-2. The project's repository exists within [GitLabFlow](https://docs.gitlab.co.jp/ee/topics/gitlab_flow.html) only and therefor supports the following set of static branches:
+2. The project's repository exists within the [GitLab Flow](https://docs.gitlab.co.jp/ee/topics/gitlab_flow.html) only and therefor supports the following set of static branches:

    - `develop`